Update 2018: The Laravel framework has changed significantly over the past 3 years, it remains increasingly popular.

 I’ve been following the Laravel trends for more than a year now, frequently reading on the Laravel forums/blogs/developer documentation etc., comparing Design patterns and other Geek stuff , searching for things like “laravel sucks”, “why choose laravel” etc., you’ve probably done the same in order to get the full gist on the alternative technology you are hoping to adopt.
 I ultimately could not resist to pull up Composer and get my own Laravel installation.

 My initial opinion of Laravel was good

-The community is quite big and helpful, although I've seen some flame wars in the discussion forums, creating the impression that many Laravel developers are junior developers.
+- The community is quite big and helpful, although I’ve seen many low-level (noob) questions being asked on the discussion forums, creating the impression that many Laravel developers are junior developers.

 After my localhost installation and some further delving into the official documentation, I started investigating the structure/architecture and built some Controllers and Models etc… it was really easy, party because of the good documentation and also because of some “common magic” in the Laravel framework.

 Over the hype and under the hood

 - Laravel is too dependant on the Symfony framework, one gets the impression of a hybrid framework leeching off the success of another framework.

 - Laravel feels like a chaos of mix-and-match – Laravel originally filled the gap between Micro and Full-stack frameworks, but looking at the current version it looks more like its trying to be a Full-stack framework, via Symfony.

 In order to use Laravel well, you are forced to learn other 3rd party products as well.